kb-dk/access-digital-objects/README.md

 The APIs described have used by us for many years.
 We, the developers, created each of them for getting a job done.
-They are usually well tested and works well, but they certainly not polished and neither are there any helpful error messages etc.
+They are usually well tested and works well, but they neither polished, nor are there any helpful error messages etc.

 The formats we are delivering are to a large extent based on standards.
 That means that in many places we refer to external